Equal Fair Housing Opportunity

 The NATIONAL ASSOCIATION OF REALTORS? has developed a Fair Housing Program to provide resources and guidance to REALTORS? in ensuring equal professional services for all people.
-The term REALTOR?
-Identify a licensed real estate professional who is a member of the NATIONAL ASSOCIATION OF REALTORS?.
-Not all licensed real estate brokers and salespersons are members of the National Association, and only those who are may identify themselves as REALTORS?.
+The term REALTOR Identifies a licensed real estate professional who is a member of the NATIONAL ASSOCIATION OF REALTORS.
+Not all licensed real estate brokers and salespersons are members of the National Association, and only those who are may identify themselves as REALTORS.
 They conduct their business and activities following a strict Code of Ethics.

 The Code of Ethics

 Article 10 of the NATIONAL ASSOCIATION OF REALTORS?
 Code of Ethics provides that REALTORS?
 REALTORS Shall not deny equal professional services to any person for race, color, religion, sex, handicap, familial status, or national origin.
 Shall not be a party to any plan or agreement to discriminate against a person or persons based on race, color, religion, sex, handicap, familial status, or national origin.